Charles Baldwyn

 Charles Baldwyn (1729–1801) was a British politician who sat in the House of Commons from 1766 to 1780.

 Baldwyn was the son of Charles Baldwyn of Bockleton and his wife Elizabeth Allgood, daughter of John Allgood of Newcastle upon Tyne and was baptized on 29 September 1729.
 He matriculated at St Mary Hall, Oxford in 1747.
 In April 1751 his father died and he succeeded to the estates.
 He married Catherine Childe, daughter of William Lacon Childe, MP for Shropshire on 14 May 1752.
 The Baldwyns were old Shropshire gentry and several generations of the family had sat in Parliament for Ludlow.

-Baldwyn was elected Member of Parliament for Shropshire in an by-election on 8 May 1766 which was uncontested after a threat of Whig opposition.
+Baldwyn was elected Member of Parliament for Shropshire in a by-election on 8 May 1766 which was uncontested after a threat of Whig opposition.
 He was the choice of the Shropshire Tories and of Lord Powis, a ministerialist by preference under George II and George III.
 Baldwyn was re-elected unopposed in 1768 and 1774.
 In 1779, at the end of his parliamentary career, The Public Ledger published a character sketch of him as ‘A puzzle-headed country gentleman, of Tory principles.
 Votes constantly with the minister, and avers that Kings and Governments, let their actions be what they will, must and ought to be supported.
 The extent of his compliance with Governments is somewhat exaggerated On matters about which the country gentlemen felt strongly, Baldwyn would go against the Government.
 Less than a dozen speeches by him are recorded during his 14 years in Parliament.